 This life’s hard, but it’s harder if you’re stupid.George V. Higgins, The Friends of Eddie Coyle

-In previous posts in this series about the characteristics of the hammers our Beloved Customers should use with C&S Tools chisels, we looked at factors such as the type of hammer to use, the sort of face a hammer should have and how much it should weigh.
-We even examined ways to use our chisels and hammers more effectively when cutting mortises, and how to avoid the dreaded chisel wiggle.
-It was a footloose post.
+In previous articles in this series about the characteristics of the hammers Beloved Customer should use with C&S Tools’ chisels, we looked at factors such as the type of hammer, the sort of face it should have and how much it should weigh.
+We even examined ways to use our chisels and hammers as an efficient but dangerous team when cutting mortises, and how to avoid the dreaded chisel wiggle.
+Your humble servant trusts it was a footloose and gleeful read.

-In this post we will delve a little deeper into how to use hammers and chisels as a dance team.
+This time your humble servant will delve a little deeper into how to deploy a hammer and chisel team.

 The photos above and below are of gameboards, and while gameboards are not really the subject of this post, these photos illustrate an aspect of precise work with chisel and hammer intended not to create a shape to please the eye, but an artistic sound to improve concentration.
 Perhaps you never have thought about using a chisel to make beautiful sounds, but many of our Beloved Customers that make musical instruments professionally are focused like a laser on this very objective.
 I hope you will find this little article amusing.

-Much hammer and chisel work is very repetitive with motions repeated thousands of times in a single day, each motion consuming time and energy, hopefully with precision and speed.
+Much hammer and chisel work performed by professional woodworkers is repetitive with motions repeated thousands of times in a single day, each motion consuming time and energy, hopefully with precision and speed.
 Are time, energy, precision, and speed important to you?
 I propose that “Sure and steady wins the race,” sooner and more efficiently than a 2lb steel woodpecker on meth.
+If these factors matter not to you, then let me know and I will include some colorful bubblewrap in your next order for entertainment purposes.

 There are several ways to reliably adjust this natural frequency, for instance changing the weight of the hammer/chisel combination, or changing the length of the hammer handle.
-The closer the hammer weight is to the ideal for a particular arm/chisel/wood combination the easier it becomes for us to consistently adjust the assembly’s frequency and rhythm of the cutting process while controlling the impact force and thereby the depth of cut.
+The closer the hammer’s weight and length are to the ideal for a particular arm/chisel/wood combination the easier it becomes for us to consistently adjust the assembly’s frequency and rhythm of the cutting process while controlling the impact force and thereby the depth of cut.

 So let’s say we have the hammer/chisel/wood/arm combination (or saw/wood/arm combination) where we need it to be and we start cutting wood in a repetitive motion.
 If we keep this motion consistent, like a clock pendulum, we will develop what in music is called “rhythm,” a phenomenon deeply rooted in the human beast.
 Rhythm is critical to cutting speed and precision.
 Anything that breaks that rhythm other than the job being completed is counterproductive.

-Rhythm has psychological benefits too because it helps us to maintain focus and thereby accomplish more work quicker and more consistently without losing focus.
+Rhythm has psychological benefits too because it helps us to maintain focus and thereby accomplish more work quicker and more consistently.

 But how does one maintain rhythm when cutting mortises?
 Perhaps you have an internal metronome.
 If not, it may help to take advantage of an extremely ancient tool called the “work song,” later called the “sea shanty.”
-These were songs sung by men and women working in groups to coordinate their physical labor and make it more effective, whether planting rice seedlings in flooded fields, pushing wagons over mountains, dragging logs through forests, or pulling ship anchors up from the depths.
+These were songs sung by men and women working in groups to coordinate and make more efficient their physical labor, whether planting rice seedlings in flooded fields, pushing wagons over mountains, dragging logs through forests, or pulling soggy ship anchors up from the depths.
 If the song is in your head instead of just your ear you can easily adjust the song’s rhythm to match the natural frequency of your body and your tools.

 I hum a work song when I do repetitive chisel work.
-I suppose two of my favorites are “What will we do with drunken sailor,” and “Roll the Old Chariot Along.”
+I suppose three of my favorites are “What will we do with drunken sailor,” “The Wellerman,” and “Roll the Old Chariot Along.”
 There are also lots of old plantation and work gang songs that work well.
-Two modern tunes I sometimes hum are “Señorita” and “Poker Face,” depending on my mood.
+Three modern tunes I find myself humming sometimes are “Señorita,” “Havana” and “Poker Face,” depending on my mood.
 Here is another, more unusual version by an entertaining German polka band.

 Just so there’s no confusion, unlike Miss Germanotta, I don’t wear a sequin bikini and white Gestapo hat when I hum Poker Face while sawing wood or chopping scarf joints.
-No doubt I would look fetching in such an outfit, but I have found some of my chisels to be quite sensitive in matters of decorum.
-Don’t hate me because I’m beautiful.
+If I shaved my legs and trimmed my beard I am confident I would look devastating in such an outfit, but I must refrain for some of my chisels are quite sensitive in matters of decorum.
+Don’t hate me because I’m beautiful (ツ)。

 The main points I wanted to make in this article can be summarized as follows: